FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 # Give the robot moves
 **List the names and NetID for your partners here.**

-Now, let's controll over robot through some more intuitive ways.
+Now, let's control our robots to make them move intuitively.

-As you can see, it's pretty easy to control the wheels with python!
-However, it's not easy for us as humans to command a robot while thinking in terms of individual wheel velocity.
+As you can see, it's pretty easy to control the wheels with Python!
+However, it's not easy for us as humans to move the robot in ways that feel right while thinking in terms of individual wheel velocity.
 If you are a gamer, you might be pretty familiar with controlling avatars with joystick controllers or keyboard keys (WASD).
-In today's lab, let's map joystick controller commands to wheel velocities in python.
+In today's lab, let's map joystick controller commands to wheel velocities in Python.

 ## Prep